\"Writing.Com

 "Should probably talk to your doc" Benny said.

 That night I felt content going to bed.
 I knew if it happened again, I would be aware of what was happening.
-I would know it was not real.
+I would know it wasn't real.
 The painting was gone, and I'd have no reason to be afraid.
 I would, in fact, not be afraid.
 Or so I thought.

 That night the old man came back with a vengeance.
 Struggling against the feeling of being paralyzed, I managed to turn and look at the painting.
-I was not afraid, I told myself, not believing a single word.
+I wasn't afraid, I told myself, not believing a single word.
 I was going resume my staring contest with the old man, and I was not going to lose this time.
 I would show him.
 But when I looked at the painting, the old man was smiling wide, teeth showing.
-It was a horrifying smile that did not reach his eyes.
+It was a horrifying smile that didn't reach his eyes.
 Instead, his eyes were seething with the most pure hate I'd ever seen.
 His rage was so intense it was palpable, and what followed was the most gutwrenching fear I had ever felt.
 It was like the walls were closing in on me, and I thought I would faint.
-I wanted to snap out of it, but I could not.
-Instead I shut my eyes forcefully, waiting for it to pass.
-The next time I opened my eyes it was morning.
-I glanced at the painting and felt nauseus, the rush of fear lingering in my body.
-I hurried to leave my bedroom and closed the door behind me.
+I wanted to snap out of it, but I couldn't.
+Instead, I shut my eyes forcefully, waiting for it to pass.

 I went about my day as usual, avoiding my bedroom like the plague.
 In the early afternoon I went to the kitchen to make myself a cup of tea.
 I took a sip as I was walking back into the living room thinking of Benny, when suddenly it hit me like a shockwave.
 We had burned the painting.
-I didn't even realize I had dropped the cup until I heard it break into a thousand pieces against my floor, tea splashing all over my slippers.
+I didn't even realize I'd dropped the cup until I heard it break into a thousand pieces against the floor, tea splashing all over my slippers.
 I ran towards the bedroom.
 I had to look.
 With a shuddering breath, I slowly opened the door.
 It made a long, drawn-out creaking noise.

 The painting was still there on the wall.
 The old man looked exactly like he did when I first bought the painting.
 Solemn.
 Slight scowl.
 Except the eyes.
 The eyes were contorted with a horrifying rage.